Marion Osgood

-Marion Gilman Osgood (January 4, 1859 – unknown) (Note: See "Miss Marion G. Osgood.") was an American violinist, composer, and orchestra conductor.
+Marion Gilman Osgood (January 4, 1859 – November 1, 1957) (Note: See "Miss Marion G. Osgood.") was an American violinist, composer, and orchestra conductor.
 She established her own company, the Marion Osgood's Ladies Orchestra, which was the first women's orchestra organized for professional work in the United States.
 She was one of the leading solo violinists in the country.